thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 * 3X 2TB Hard disks (6TB in total in hard disk space)
 * 80 Cores

-All virtualization hosts should have VMware VSphere Hypervisor (ESXi) 6.5 installed.
+All virtualization hosts should have VMware vSphere Hypervisor (ESXi) 6.5 installed.

 ThoughtSpot provides a VMware template (OVF) together with a VMDK (Virtual Machine Disk) file for configuring a VM.
 VMDK is a file format that describes